Spicy root filled with energy,

 Carve your initials into ginger and give to a love interest

-Use Ginger at the beginning of spell work to help raise your personal power
+Use Ginger at the beginning of spell work to help raise your power

-Nausea caused by a variety of conditions including Motion Sickness, pregnancy, chemotherapy, and more.
+Nausea caused a variety of conditions including Motion Sickness, pregnancy, chemotherapy, and more.

 Blood thinning proprieties

 Ginger is use in seasoning food, making tea, as a condiment, and/or garnish

 Ginger candy and wine also an enjoyable treat